olefriis/simplepvr/README.md

 of merits, I just have no idea what to do when it stops working - I am not in control of my media center.

 During the last couple of years, I have spent a substantial amount of time on bugs that suddenly appeared in MythTV and suddenly went away.
-I really don't like using systems which break like this.
+I really don't like using systems this brittle.

 So I wanted to create a really simple PVR in Ruby, making it possible for others to hack away and have fun while recording TV shows for the rest of the family.